Streaming music may hog the spotlight, but for many music aficionados vinyl records remain the format of choice.

 For your most valuable vinyl, consider a hard case like the EasyGo vinyl storage case.
 The aluminum-bodied case provides ultimate protection against impact, dirt and other debris.

 Use Record Sleeves

 Sleeves give your vinyl records extra protection, keeping them free from dust and dirt.
 However, sleeves can become damaged over time, so if you notice that one of your sleeves has become mildew-infested or otherwise isn’t in good shape, replace it.

 Store your records in a place where they’ll be kept away from the heat and direct light.
-In fact, a comfortable room temperature of 65 to 70rees would be ideal.
-Humidity also can harm your vinyl, so try to keep the humidity level between 45 percent and 50 percent.
+In fact, a comfortable room temperature of 65 to 70 degrees would be ideal.
+Humidity also can harm your vinyl, so try to keep the humidity level below 50 percent.
 If you’re putting your vinyl records in self-storage, a climate-controlled unit will help ensure the ability to spin them for years to come.